The University of Texas Police Department at Houston

 As an integral part of the MD Anderson Cancer Center and the UT Health Science Center at Houston, we align with the visions of both institutions.
 The UT Police Mission and Vision Alignment document outlines the collaborative partnerships we maintain to help ensure a safe, secure and orderly environment.
 For more information, click Mission and Vision Alignment.

 For additional information and a map on the Texas Medical Center, click here.
 For additional information on parking in the Texas Medical Center, click here.

 UT Police Dispatch 713-792-2890

 If you'd like to report suspicious activity anonymously, please contact 713-563-7781, 713-792-0368, or 713-794-3245.

 If the activity is an emergency or crime in progress, please call 911.

-The 2012 Annual Security and Fire Safety Report and monthly crime statistics are now available on the UT Police Crime Statistics page.
+The 2013 Annual Security and Fire Safety Report is now available on the UT Police Campus Safety/CLERY page.

 Which campus safety programs are most important to you?